mppuro/CustomerAlerts_Project/README.md

 smptlib library

 ## Method
-smtplib library to send an email using a Gmail account Sent email function takes required parameter
+smtplib library to send an email using a gmail account Sent email function takes required parameter